CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_restore.md

   -h, --help                             help for restore
       --no-prompt                        No command line confirmation.
       --node-label string                The node label (key=value) to use when scheduling the restore job, and in the case of a pgBackRest restore, also the new (i.e. restored) primary deployment.
 If not set, any node is used.
       --pgbackrest-storage-type string   The type of storage to use for a pgBackRest restore.
-Either "local", "s3". (default "local")
+Either "posix", "s3". (default "posix")
   -d, --pgdump-database string           The name of the database pgdump will restore. (default "postgres")
       --pitr-target string               The PITR target, being a PostgreSQL timestamp such as '2018-08-13 11:25:42.582117-04'.
 ```